ibmresilient/resilient-community-apps/fn_qradar_advisor/README.md

 <p>
 The search REST API of QRadar Advisor returns CTI information in Structured Threat Information Expression (STIX 2.0) format.
 It is normally a STIX bundle with STIX objects.
 The function processes the STIX data and performs the following:

-*  Generates a HTML representation of the STIX data
+*  Generates an HTML representation of the STIX data
 *  Extracts observables from the STIX objects
 *  Generates a summary from the STIX data
 <p>